Canyizl/PPA-for-CDR/README.md

-Official codebase for the paper Preference Prototype-Aware Learning for Universal Cross-Domain Recommendation.
+Official codebase for the paper: Preference Prototype-Aware Learning for Universal Cross-Domain Recommendation.